opnfv/joid/docs/release/userguide/userguide.rst

 Introduction
 ============
-This document will explain how to install OPNFV Danube with JOID including installing JOID, configuring JOID for your environment, and deploying OPNFV with different SDN solutions in HA, or non-HA mode.
+This document will explain how to install OPNFV Euphrates with JOID including installing JOID, configuring JOID for your environment, and deploying OPNFV with different SDN solutions in HA, or non-HA mode.
 Prerequisites include

 - An Ubuntu 16.04 LTS Server Jumphost
 - Minimum 2 Networks per Pharos requirement